 Examining this on Google Maps, we noticed that both locations oddly seemed to have a branch of the restaurant.
 What was going on here?

-By looking at Google Reviews (credit to my colleague Kenneth Loh for the idea), we realized that the restaurant seemed to have changed its location, and this is what our system was picking up on.
+By looking at Google Reviews (credit to my colleague Kenneth Loh for the idea), we realised that the restaurant seemed to have changed its location, and this is what our system was picking up on.

 In summary, the system was able to respond to a change in location for the restaurant without any active action taken by the restaurant and while other data sources had duplicates.

 Going forward, we are looking to automate some aspects of this workflow.
-Currently, the validation part is handled by our mapping operations team and we are looking to feedback their validation and actions taken so that we can finetune various hyperparameters in our system (registered location radii, normalization factors, etc) and/or train more advanced models that are cognizant of different geo and driver characteristics in different markets.
+Currently, the validation part is handled by our mapping operations team and we are looking to feedback their validation and actions taken so that we can fine-tune various hyperparameters in our system (registered location radii, normalisation factors, etc) and/or train more advanced models that are cognizant of different geo and driver characteristics in different markets.